silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-06.md

 ### Adding the fields to the template

 Most of the hard work is done now.
 It's time to insert all the variables in to our templates to pull in the CMS content.
-In `ArticleHolder.ss` and `ArticlePage.ss` replace any references to the date with `$Date`, the author with `$Author`, and the teaser with `$Teaser`.
+In `ArticleHolder.ss` and `ArticlePage.ss` replace any references to the date with `$Date`, the author with `$ArticleAuthor`, and the teaser with `$Teaser`.
 Reload the page to see the the articles are pulling in the new content.

 One issue we can see is that the date is not formatting the way it should.
 Since we casted the field as Date, we have some control over that at the template level.
 The Long method will give us what we need.
 Replace `$Date` with `$Date.Long`.